 Q. Do we need a permit and how do we choose our ceremony location?

 A. You are required to obtain a Special Use Permit from the National Park.
 We assist you with this process after booking, but the actual permit fee is not included in our packages and must be submitted directly to the National Park along with the permit application.
-The fees range from $125 to $325 depending on the selected site.
+We are not allowed to complete the permit application for you.
+The fees range from $240-$500 depending on the selected site.
+The fees are set by the National Park and are subject to change at any time.
 After you have booked with us, we will provide you with photos and detailed information about the available sites and help you make the best choice for your group.
 Some areas offer easy access, while others are require a small hike; one popular area can make guests who are fearful of heights feel very uneasy, so it’s important to discuss these factors with our team before making your site selection.

-Q. What is the maximum number of guests you can accomodate?
+Q. What is the maximum number of guests you can accommodate?

-A. The largest outdoor ceremony location has a maximum capacity of 85, this count must include participating vendors as well.
-There is an indoor amphitheater that can accomodate up to 250 guests.
-For wedding receptions, we can accomodate up to about 250 in local area banquet facilities.
+A. The largest outdoor ceremony location with a Grand Canyon view has a maximum capacity of 85, this count must include participating vendors as well.
+There is an indoor amphitheater (no view) that can accommodate up to 250 guests.
+We can also offer larger, luxury tented receptions in the Forest near the Grand Canyon.

 Q. Can we take a helicopter to our wedding location?